20 crucial questions for buying a new or pre-construction condo in NYC

 17. What about soundproofing?

-This can be a little bit trickier to check in an empty building, and impossible in one that’s not yet completed, so ask what kind of soundproofing is being installed.
-Also inquire about the plan for sound reduction between the apartments.
-If you’re buying in a completed building, if there’s an empty apartment above, have someone walk around there and see if you can hear anything.
+This can be a little bit trickier to check in an empty building, and impossible in one that’s not yet completed.
+The only solution then is to ask what kind of soundproofing is being installed.
+Also inquire about the plan for sound reduction between apartments.

 18. What's the experience of residents so far?

-You can ask the super if owners have been complaining about anything in particular.
+You can absolutely ask the super if owners have been complaining about anything in particular.
 Certain red flags might indicate structural issues, including leaks through the heating/cooling systems and windows, ventilation problems, and mechanical noises or pumping sounds.

 19. Can I rent out my place?